scavengersecurity/blog/_posts/2025-12-12-edr-as-rootkit-2/2025-12-12-edr-as-rootkit-2.md

 ## Modifying the Injected DLL Path for LPE

-The most interesting parameter is “InjectedDll,” which allows you to modify the DLL used by the driver injector to load it into the processes being monitored.
+The most interesting parameter is `InjectedDll,` which allows you to modify the DLL used by the driver injector to load it into the processes being monitored.
 If we manage to redirect this configuration to a DLL located in a path controlled by non-privileged users, the EDR will start injecting this dynamic library into the new processes that are created and, as soon as it is injected into a privileged process, it will result in a privilege escalation vector.

 Unfortunately, modifying the DLL path is not easy due to several checks performed by the “addSystemDll” function during the configuration of new injection DLLs: